 The City's primary water supply source is Jetty Creek, which has a 1,300-acre source water area (i.e., watershed) located 3 miles north of the City.
 The City supplements the Jetty Creek supply with water from its groundwater wells in late summer as needed due to low flows in Jetty Creek.
 The City worked with the Oregon Department of Environmental Quality (DEQ) to obtain the updated maps provided as Exhibits 1-1 through 1-4.
 Exhibit 1-1 is a map showing the City's drinking water source areas and adjacent source areas.
 Exhibit 1-2 is a map delineating the City's Jetty Creek watershed surface water source area and intake and its groundwater source area and wells, and shows the locations of borrow pits in the Jetty Creek watershed.
-Exhibit 1-3 shows erosion potential in the Jetty Creek watershed1.
+Exhibit 1-3 shows erosion potential in the Jetty Creek watershed.
+For Exhibit 1-3, DEQ used three different soil evaluation methods1 for estimating soil erosion potential depending on the overall slope of the land surface and data availability.
+The red, orange, and yellow lines in Exhibit 1-3 represent the method and dataset used, not the level of erosion potential.
+Exhibit 1-3 shows that the majority of the stream miles in the watershed have high soil erosion potential.
 Exhibit 1-4 shows the surface water sources authorized on the City's municipal water rights.